TriesteM/CropGIS/README.md

 # CropGIS
-Basic steps with comments and references to helper functions are found in projectAVHRR_p.R file.
+These steps, with code comments and references to helper functions, are found in projectAVHRR_p.R file.

 Basic Steps:

 1) Import CDL layers from https://nassgeodata.gmu.edu/CropScape/ or https://www.nass.usda.gov/Research_and_Science/Cropland/Release/index.php.